-From the overflowing waterfalls of Kakadu in the wet season to swimming with whale sharks off Western Australia’s coastline, Australia’s wide plains, dense rainforests and spectacular coastlines are brimming with adventure, no matter the season.
-Beyond the classic itineraries sit a whole set of emerging experiences just waiting to be explored – read on to discover our pick of the best of the bunch.
+From the overflowing waterfalls of Kakadu in the wet season to swimming with whale sharks off Western Australia’s coastline, Australia‘s wide plains, dense rainforests and spectacular coastlines offer something worth travelling for in every month of the year.

 Where to holiday in January